Our top 5 local Vancouver grocery stores

 The August Market

 The August Market is a main street staple, and coincidentally one of my personal favourites.
 They have very cheekily printed on their window “not as expensive as you think” – which is true!
 They are fair priced with a wide selection, but the real draw here is the community focused atmosphere.

 Harvest Community Foods

 Harvest Community Foods is Vancouver’s best snack and shop destination.
-Located in Chinatown, they sell only the best organic produce and products, with none of the stuff (excess packaging or unnecessary chemicals) you don’t want.
+Located in Chinatown, they sell only the best organic produce and products.
 They are so community orientated, that they quite literally became exactly what their neighbourhood needed; by participating in the This Space project.
 This Space surveys locals about what businesses they want in empty community spaces.
 The result was overwhelming in favour of a small grocer, as the area had limited options.
 Harvest Community Foods rose to the occasion.
 On top of providing top notch groceries, they also run a small ramen shop inside.
 The ramen is fresh and delicious, with the focus being on the quality of ingredients.